Cyrrhus: History

+Antiquity

 The Cyrrhus in Syria was founded by Seleucus Nicator shortly after 300 BC, and was named after the Macedonian city of Cyrrhus.
-Andronicus of Cyrrhus built the Tower of the Winds in Athens.
+Andronicus of Cyrrhus built the Tower of the Winds in Athens, but it is not known which Cyrrhus he came from.

 It was taken by the Armenian Empire in the 1st century BC, then became Roman when Pompey took Syria in 64 BC.
 By the 1st century AD, it had become a Roman administrative, military, and commercial center on the trade route between Antioch and the Euphrates River crossing at Zeugma, and minted its own coinage.
 It was the base of the Roman legion Legio X Fretensis.
 The Sassanid Persian Empire took it several times during the 3rd century.
+Following these attacks the city became a major point of strategic importance for the Romans, who would rapidly develop and fortify it.

-In the 6th century, the city was embellished and fortified by Byzantine Emperor Justinian.
-It was however taken by the Muslims in 637 and known at that time under the name of Qorosh and later by the Crusaders in the 11th century.
-Nur ad-Din Zangi recaptured it in 1150.
+In the 6th century, the city was further embellished and strengthened by Byzantine Emperor Justinian, who oversaw work that only added to the Cyrrhus' already incredibly formidable defenses.
+It was however taken by the Arabs from the Byzantines in 637 AD.
+It was then known and identified from that time under the name of Qorosh.

+Middle Ages

+In the early 12th century the region was controlled by the Armenian Bagrat until it came under control of the county of Edessa in 1117.
+In 1150, it was captured by Nur ad-Din Zangi.
 Muslim travelers of the 13th and 14th century report it both as a large city and as largely in ruins.

+Modern times

+After Operation Olive Branch, the Syrian National Army illegally conducted extensive digging and looting of ancient historical artifacts.